cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 ### Development mode

-You can enable the development mode to disable caches for app banners, so you always see the most up to date version.
+You can enable Development Mode to temporarily disable app banner caching.

+This ensures that you always see the most up-to-date version of app banners during development and testing.

 <!--DOCUSAURUS_CODE_TABS-->